The Best (and Worst) Types of Fitness Intro Offers

 You’ve seen.
 I’ve seen it.
 We’ve all seen it.
 A lot of fitness business owners think the best way to entice new clients is by offering their first class on the house, but there are many reasons why this isn’t a good idea.
 Most importantly, you know your classes are worth paying for, and you don’t want to cheapen the value of your offerings right off the bat.
 On top of that, when a client doesn’t have to pay, they are less likely to follow through on their commitment to come to your class.
 People treat free things like they’re free.

 Maybe you’re an indoor cycling studio that requires people to reserve a bike and that “free” client doesn’t show up—now you just missed out on an opportunity for a paying customer to come to a class.
 Or even worse—what if a new client snags a spot in a class that normally has a waitlist and ends up not showing up?
-Now you’ve also missed out on an opportunity to move a paying guest off the waitlist in lieu for a freebie no-show.
+Now you’ve also missed out on an opportunity to move a paying guest off the waitlist in lieu of a freebie no-show.
 Bottom line: free classes don’t really benefit anyone in this situation, and you should avoid them at all costs.

 Pay $1/day for the first week